nuralogix/wmea-sample-app/README.md

 - **`react/`** – Full-featured React SPA with (mock) authentication, demographic capture, measurement workflow, and results dashboard.
 Includes Rollup build pipeline and Express proxy server.
 See `react/README.md` for details.

-- **`cdn/`** – Minimal static example that loads the WMEA widget directly from the CDN.
+- **`cdn/`** – Minimal static example that loads the WMEA directly from the CDN.
 Includes a lightweight Express server for token exchange.
 See `cdn/README.md` for details.

 ## Getting Started